fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

  In all cases she should be getting just the information she wants and needs in order to engage effectively.

 ## Setting up the scaffolding: collaborate, borrow, and build <a name = "proposal" />
 We propose a collaboration of IT activists to identify and build out the capabilities needed to support a vibrant grassroots ecosystem.
-Some of these capabilities exist in other contexts, so often it will be a matter of re-purposing them rather than building them from scratch.
+Some of these capabilities exist in other contexts.
+Often it will be a matter of re-purposing them rather than building them from scratch.

 #### Support for the home group <a name = "org_support" />